 A Storm of Swords – Daenerys I

 Viserion’s scales were the color of fresh cream, his horns, wing bones, and spinal crest a dark gold that flashed bright as metal in the sun.
 Rhaegal was made of the green of summer and the bronze of fall.
 They soared above the ships in wide circles, higher and higher, each trying to climb above the other.

 Dragons always preferred to attack from above, Dany had learned.
 Should either get between the other and the sun, he would fold his wings and dive screaming, and they would tumble from the sky locked together in a tangled scaly ball, jaws snapping and tails lashing.
 The first time they had done it, she feared that they meant to kill each other, but it was only sport.

-Thanks for reading along with to the jumbles of the Fattest Leech blog.
-If you want extra book quotes, just ask.
+Thanks for reading along with the jambles and jumbles of the Fattest Leech of Ice and Fire blog.